Plan an Epic Spring Break Vacation with Friends to Puerto Rico

 Sun and spirits

-Puerto Rico’s capital and most populous city is a hotspot for daytime fun and fantastic nightlife.
-Sun splashed beaches, unique shops, diverse restaurants and lively bars—there’s something for everyone.
+The island’s capital and most populous city is a hotspot for daytime fun and fantastic nightlife—ideal for an epic spring break in Puerto Rico.
+Sun-splashed beaches, unique shops, diverse restaurants and lively bars—there’s something for everyone.

 With 300 miles (482.8km) of beaches and near-perfect year-round weather, there’s no shortage of sand and sun.
 But if you don’t want to venture far from the San Juan region for the perfect beach day, you don’t have to.
 Located east of San Juan in the Carolina neighborhood, Isla Verde Beach stretches almost three miles (4.83km).
 The coastline is long and wide, and edged by graceful coconut palms.
 Lined with luxury high-rise resorts, Condado Beach serves up serious Miami Beach vibes.
 There are restrooms and shower facilities, as well as a slew of oceanfront restaurants.
 If you’re into water sports, you’re in luck.
 It’s an ideal place for jet skiing, parasailing and other water sports rentals.